-Our topic at the SFF Seven this week is “Dealing with an almost willful misinterpretation of the text.”
-Come on over for my take.
+Our topic this week at the SFF Seven is “Spinning the Spiderweb of Complicated Plots.”
+Come on over for my thoughts!

 This week at the SFF Seven we’re talking about leveling up and what that means to us.

 Actually, the topic is phrased as: People always say they want to take their writing to the next level.
 Well, what are the levels, as you see them?

 It’s a really good question.
 Come on over for my answer.

 So, no. This isn’t really a new release at all.
 It’s barely a new format.
 Coincidentally enough, our topic at the SFF Seven this week is marketing suckering readers into reading a genre they don’t enjoy.
 Come on over to read more!